-Git best practices#
+Git best practices

-Commit early#
+Commit early

 Make your first commit after you’ve finished the initial installation and before you make your first changes.
 For a cookie cutter template, for example, proceed as follows:

-$ pipenv run cookiecutter https://github.com/veit/cookiecutter-namespace-template.git
+$ uv run cookiecutter https://github.com/veit/cookiecutter-namespace-template.git

 full_name [Veit Schiele]: